Cervical Posterior Foraminotomy in NYC

 This surgery creates more space for the compressed spinal nerve in your neck.
 It relieves the pressure on the nerve and ends the corresponding pain in the neck, arms, and hands.
 This procedure has an 85-95 percent success rate in relieving the pain of nerve compression in the neck.

-What should I know about the anatomy of the spine related to this surgery?
+What You should know about the anatomy of the spine related to this surgery

 In the cervical spine, there are seven vertebrae with six intervertebral discs between them.
 The discs provide cushioning between the vertebrae, and they allow the spine to bend without the vertebrae impacting one another.
 These spinal discs consist of a tough outer shell called the annulus fibrosus surrounding a soft jelly interior, called the nucleus pulposus.
 The annulus distributes the forces placed upon the discs by the vertebrae, while the nucleus provides the cushioning and flexibility.